allenhub-net/The--Complete--Github--Actions--and--Workflows--Guide/README.md

 # renovate notes

+## create PRs in github not renovate console

 🦠 renovate web service by default will create the dependency dashboard in the web console (the "developer console"), and not in a github issue.
 I found it difficult to find this setting based on naming.

 "Silent Mode" seems to be the culprait, as least as far as naming clarity is concerned.